UAlbertaALTLab/recording-validation-interface/README.md

 ### `STATIC_ROOT`

-Note: this does not need to be configured in development mode.
+> **Note**: this does not need to be configured in development mode.

-Where to collect static assets.
-This is need to place CSS and JavaScript in the right place.
+Where to collect (i.e., copy) static assets.
+This is needed to place CSS and JavaScript in the right place so that the static web server can find them.

 Set this to path that your web server can... well, serve from!
 Whenever you change any static files, or update Django, remember to run: